gmc-code/PC-Python/docs/turtle/turtle_dots.rst

 .. admonition:: Task

-    1. | Write code to draw 6 circles around a central circle, with all circles the same size.
+    1. | Write code to draw 6 dots around a central dot, with all dots the same size.

     .. dropdown::
             :icon: codescan